movestore/dynBrownianBridge/README.md

 **`conts`**: If this value is not restricted between 0 and 1, you will get errors.
 Please do not use too many contours, as the map might get difficult to interpret then.

 **`ext`**: Select this value reasonably, accounting for the tracking area of your data.
-It will multiply with the area size.
+It will add to the area evenly on all four directions.
 Depending on the size of your study, you might not see you tracks if this value is too large.
-However, if this value is too close to 1, an error will occur that your extent is not large enough for the calcualtions.
+However, if this value is too small, an error will occur that your extent is not large enough for the calcualtions (this error is very common, simply increase this value).

 **Data:** The full input data set is returned for further use in a next App and cannot be empty.